apacha/OMR-Datasets/README.md

 **Summary**: A corpus collected by an electronic pen while tracing isolated music symbols from Early manuscripts.
 The dataset contains information of both the sequence followed by the pen and the patch of the source under the tracing itself.
 In total it contains 10230 samples unevenly spread over 30 classes.
 Each symbol is described as stroke (captain stroke) and including the piece of score below it (captain score).

 **Scientific Publication**: Jorge Calvo-Zaragoza, David Rizo and Jose M. Iñesta.
 Two (note) heads are better than one: pen-based multimodal interaction with music scores.
 International Society of Music Information Retrieval conference, 2016.
+[Download the PDF](http://grfia.dlsi.ua.es/repositori/grfia/pubs/345/two-note-heads.pdf)

 **Example**: